 Commenting on the Commission’s ruling, Competition Commissioner Margrethe Vestager argued that:

 “Two tax rulings granted by Ireland have artificially reduced Apple’s tax burden for over two decades in breach of EU State aid rules.
-Apple now have to repay the benefits worth up to €13 billion plus interest.
+Apple now has to repay the benefits worth up to €13 billion plus interest.
 This decision sends a clear message.
 Member states cannot give unfair tax benefits to selected companies no matter if they are EU or foreign, large or small, part of a group or not.
 This has been long confirmed by the EU Courts and the Commission’s case practice.
 EU State aid rules have been in force since 1958 and apply to all companies that decide to operate in the EU Single Market.”

 The tax rulings granted to Apple in 1991 and 2007 essentially allowed ASI and AOE to allocate their profits between, on the one hand, an Irish branch paying Irish corporate tax at 12.5% and, on the other hand, a head office which had no state of incorporation, no employees and no real activities and where profits remained untaxed.